How does one make a game?

 So what is a game engine?
 A game engine is a piece of software or a framework that allows you as a developer to create games.
 It provides a platform to structure your game, build levels, assign logic to objects and build it to your specified platform.
 There are a large number of game engines out there, with each of them providing different features and specialties.

 Below is a list of some popular game engines, the type of games you can create with them, and the skills you’ll need to learn.
 We have a detailed blog post about the various different game engines of 2020 you can read here as well in case you need a bit more time to decide.
+You may also want to delve into what the best coding languages are for game development too.

 Unity, is the most popular game engine out there on the market right now, with many online learning resources to get you started.
 Unity prides itself on being very accessible, allowing almost any type of game to be created.